RNCTX/kong-ddwrt-v3-readonly-nginx/README.md

 Hi folks, I figured someone else might find this useful.

 I have a Netgear R7000 running DD-WRT and was planning on using it for a reverse proxy, among other things, to host various virtual machines I use for web development in my house.
-Optimally, I should not be relying on the suggested solution of a USB stick to hold things, since the router has plenty of internal flash memory for a few packages and SSL keys.
-But one would want to run that internal flash as read-only to not wear it out, obviously.
+Optimally, I should not be running either USB or the router's internal flash memory monted read+write, else it will wear out over time.
+Running it read-only is preferable.

 Lighttpd is included in Kong's build(s) of DD-WRT, but unfortunately it does not support SSL passthrough like Nginx does.
 The problem with making the switch from Lighttpd is that Nginx as-compiled by the maintainer for the Entware DD-WRT Nginx package points to /opt for the log, pid, and lock files by default.